WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

 -------

-### How it works
+### Behind the scenes

-The `Translator` list all the files in the directories paths provided, it extracts all the files and all the keys from the dictionaries.
+The `Translator` list all the files in the directories paths provided, excludes unwanted domains if needed and extracts all the files and all the keys from the dictionaries.

-- If a file is missing in another locale, it'll be created after submission.
+- If a file is missing in another locale, it'll be created after submission with empty values.
-- If some keys are missing in the same file in another locale, it'll be created with empty value after submission.
+- If some keys are missing in the same file in another locale, they will be added with empty values after submission.

-When submitting the form, files on the current domain are erased and translations cache dir is cleared.
+When submitting the form, files on the current domain are backuped and erased.

+Message is addedd  in `session flashbag` and translations cache dir (`kernel.cache_dir`) is cleared for production use before forwarding on GET.

 ----------